 The basic financial statements and accompanying notes are followed by a section of required supplementary information.
 This section includes a budgetary comparison schedule for the Town's major governmental fund and includes a reconciliation between the reported activity of the revenues, expenditures and transfers for budgetary purposes (Schedule 1) and the activity as presented in the governmental fund financial statements (Exhibit D).
-The Town's only major governmental fund for 2017 with an adopted budget is the General Fund.
+The Town's only major governmental fund for 2018 with an adopted budget is the General Fund.

-This sectional also includes a schedule of changes in the Town's proportionate share of the net pension liability and a schedule of Town contributions to the New Hampshire Retirement System.
+This section also includes a schedule of changes in the Town's proportionate share of the net OPEB liability, schedule of Town OPEB contributions, schedule of changes in the Town's proportionate share of the net pension liability and a schedule of Town pension contributions to the New Hampshire Retirement System.